-Use this tool to to remove a SQL Server instance (for example, if you have moved your Sage 100 Contractor companies to a different drive on your computer, and now need to delete the original instance, or if you create an instance in error).
+Use this tool to remove a SQL Server instance (for example, if you have moved your Sage 100 Contractor companies to a different drive on your computer, and now need to delete the original instance, or if you create an instance in error).

-On your computer, locate the Microsoft SQL Server setup file with which you created the instance you now want to remove.

-If you installed SQL Server Express when you installed Sage 100 Contractor, this will likely be the Sage 100 Contractor download folder-for example, C:\Sage100Con\Downloads\SQLEXPRADV v64 ENU.EXE.

-If you created the instance with an earlier version of Microsoft SQL Server, and have overwritten the original setup file with a later version, you may need to download the earlier version again.
-(We recommend that if you do so, you download it to a distinct folder to avoid overwriting the existing setup file.)
+- On your computer, locate the Microsoft SQL Server setup file with which you created the instance you now want to remove.
+If you installed SQL Server Express when you installed Sage 100 Contractor, this will likely be the Sage 100 Contractor download folder-for example, C:\Sage100Con\Downloads\SQLEXPRADV_v64_ENU.EXE. - If you created the instance with an earlier version of Microsoft SQL Server, and overwrote the original setup file with a later version, you may need to download the earlier version again.
+(We recommend that if you do so, you download it to a distinct folder to avoid overwriting the existing setup file.) - Remove any companies that are connected to the SQL Server instance.
+See Deleting a Company for instructions.

-To create a new SQL Server instance:
+To remove a SQL Server instance:

-- Start Database Administration, and connect to your current SQL Server instance. - 2.
+- 1. Start Database Administration, and connect to your current SQL Server instance. - 2.
 Click Server Management > Remove SQL Server instance. - 3.
 Fill out the fields on the Create SQL Server instance tab: - a.
 Select the SQL Server instance to remove.
 Select the instance from the list. - b.
 Enter the Setup file for the SQL Server installation.
-Browse to the location where you stored the SQL Server installation files, and then select the executable file. - 4.
-Click [Remove instance].
+Browse to the location where you stored the SQL Server installation files, and then select the executable file.

+4. Click [Remove instance].